 In March 2016, the GASB issued Statement No. 82, Pension Issues ("GASB 82").
 GASB 82 addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements that arose during the implementation of GASB Statement No. 68.
-GASB 82 will be effective for the District beginning with its year ending June 30, 2017.
+The adoption of this standard did not have a material effect on the District's financial statements.